 2) FC Dallas Youth Club

-Obviously having the MLS pro team, FC Dallas is one of the biggest clubs in Texas.
+Obviously having the MLS pro team, FC Dallas youth is one of the biggest clubs in Texas.

-When it comes to the older boys teams U14 – U18 FC Dallas is what most people in America would say is the best.
+When it comes to the older boys teams U14 – U18 FC Dallas [MLS Next] is what most people in America would say has been one of the best over the past 5-10 years.
+Between 2018 – 2023 they were by far the best in America.

 Girls FCD were recently ranked #15 in America.